-From 2000 to 2015 as Jan Larsen Art, Jan represented scores of artists, operated hundreds of exhibitions, and built and operated 4 brick-and-mortar galleries while developing his own production practice, educating himself in art history and showing his own work.
+During that period, Jan represented scores of artists, produced hundreds of exhibitions, and built and operated 4 brick-and-mortar galleries, all while developing his own production practice and reflections on contemporary art.

-During these fifteen years and the two since debuting his solo career, Jan has produced, bought, and sold millions of dollars’ worth of modern and contemporary work on primary and secondary markets, auctioned work for charity, and lent it internationally in partnership with the US State Department.
+During the 15 years of his representative practice, and the 4 years of his solo career since, Jan has bought, sold, and produced millions of dollars’ worth of modern and contemporary work on primary and secondary markets, auctioned work for charity, and lent it internationally in partnership with the US State Department.